-The UC Browser is well known for its data saving abilities.
+The UC Browser is one of the best browsers for slow Internet.
 Based on the Chromium platform, the UC Browser does a good job when it comes to compressing images to save on bandwidth.

 This will ensure the images are sent to the UCWeb servers where they are compressed to the maximum extent without sacrificing the image quality.